Mihail18071983/dexola-dapp/README.md

 # dexola-dapp

-This is a application which allows users to interact with smart contracts.
+This is a application which allows users to interact with smart contract.
+The application has responsive design and could be displayed appropriately from window device width 375px to 1920px.

 ## Getting started